 The psycho-acoustic volume or loudness is a subjective sensation size.

-Is 10 dB or 6 dB sound level change for a doubling or halving of the loudness (volume) correct?
+Is a 10 dB or 6 dB sound level change for a doubling or halving of the loudness (volume) correct?

 About the connection between sound level and loudness, there are various theories.
 Far spread is still the